 Macomb is a larger medium-sized town located in the state of Michigan.
 With a population of 87,577 people and 11 constituent neighborhoods, Macomb is the 15th largest community in Michigan.

 Macomb real estate is some of the most expensive in Michigan, although Macomb house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Macomb isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Macomb are a mix of both white- and blue-collar jobs.
-Overall, Macomb is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Macomb who work in office and administrative support (13.94%), management occupations (12.20%), and sales jobs (10.70%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Macomb is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Macomb is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Macomb who work in management occupations (11.51%), office and administrative support (11.27%), and sales jobs (10.28%).

 The most common language spoken in Macomb is English.
-Other important languages spoken here include Italian and Other Indo-European.
+Other important languages spoken here include Italian and Polish.